TUDelft-CITG/HOS-prob-design-24/info.md

 ### Other Material

-All topics we discuss build on what was covered in .
-Some of the chapters in the MUDE book are included in the <a href="https://teachbooks.tudelft.nl/risk-reliability/intro.html" target="_blank">Risk and Reliability book</a>.

 This unit replaced a 1st-year MSc course CIE4130 Probabilistic Design in the old curriculum.
 The lecture notes (14MB) can be downloaded <a href="https://surfdrive.surf.nl/files/index.php/s/acbbK9bZ2fAjOx1/download" attributes-list download>here</a>.
 In particular, the chapters on structural reliability and system reliability may be interesting.